Tools4everBV/HelloID-Conn-Prov-Target-KPN-Lisa/README.md

 ### Create a Provider in Zenya

-To start using the HelloID-KPNLisa connector, you first need to create a new **Microsoft Entra ID Application**.
-This application will be used to connect to the API and manage permissions.
+To use the HelloID-KPN Lisa connector, you must first create a **Microsoft Entra ID Application**.

-Follow these steps:

 1. **Navigate to App Registrations**:
    - Go to the Microsoft Entra ID Portal.